eytat/eytat/README.md

 Long years ago I worked as assistant store manager on tabletop games discovering the cruel life of 41st millenium, lost treasures in Dungeons and dragons and the cantrips of the planeswalkers of MTG.
 So, I started coding by creating my first procedural generator and game, Colony's Block at Centro Afuera, Madrid.

 In 2021 I began my journey in 42 Madrid, Spain learning the mysteries and secrets of the wizard of the code.
-It was then when I did my second game with OpenGL, So_long and my first game jam (It was horrible, but really fun)!
+It was then when I did my second game with OpenGL, So_long and my first game jam (a horrible experience, but really fun)!

 The next years I decided to look deep into the forbbiden ways of Game Design starting a Master's Degree on Game Design at U-tad, Las Rozas.
 Here I met professionals of the spanish video game industry as mentors and where I really began to understand the Game Design.
 My final quest in this adventure was the development of Dusty, a puzzle game.
 What a nightmere, but fun too.